Introduction

 Ram-type dry bottom ash extractor

 A hydraulically driven ram intermittently discharges bottom ash from an enclosed extraction chamber.
-Air sealing is achieved using the bottom ash itself, which is cooled by controlled air flow within the system and is discharged in batches to downstream handling equipment.
+Air sealing is achieved using the bottom ash itself, which is cooled by controlled air flow within the system and discharged in batches to downstream handling equipment.
 The compact and robust design tolerates variable ash characteristics and is well-suited to installations with limited space.

 Apron-type dry bottom ash extractor